veganaize/closure-compiler/Writing-Compiler-Pass.md

 and you should see

-    var print;print("hello world");var x;
+    var print;print("Hello World!");var x;print("Hello World!");

-in the output!
+in the output.
+Your new pass has added a `print` call after each var statement.

 # Next steps

 If you want your pass to do some more complicated analysis, it might need access to the control-flow-graph of the overall program, or of a particular function.
-[TODO: Add a page showing how to get and use the CFG] Or, you might want to write a pass that takes advantage of type information.
-[TODO: Add a page showing how to get the type of a Node]
+[TODO: Add information on how to get and use the CFG] Or, you might want to write a pass that takes advantage of type information.
+[TODO: Add a page showing how to get the types of Nodes and do something interesting with them]